 Hollywood isn't the only place celebrities are made, nor the only place they take their final rest.
 Still, Southern California probably has more celebrity gravesites per capita than any other place in America, with more than a dozen famous burial grounds in Los Angeles alone.
 The graves of actors, famous writers, and musicians draw visitors as steadily as the Hollywood Walk of Fame or the TCL Chinese Theatre.
-Elsewhere, graveyards lure history and literature buffs who seek out such icons as Edgar Allen Poe.
+Elsewhere, graveyards lure history and literature buffs who seek out such icons as Edgar Allan Poe.
 While there may be paid parking and tours, most of these cemeteries are free to visit.

 Founded in 1899 as Hollywood Memorial Park, Hollywood Forever is one of the oldest graveyards in the city.
 Some early Hollywood stars and studio founders are interred here, including silent actors Douglas Fairbanks and Rudolph Valentino, "Little Rascals" Darla Hood and Carl "Alfalfa" Switzer, and producer Cecil B. DeMille.
 Maps help visitors find these and other notable celebrities such as musician Johnny Ramone.
 An empty tomb honors Hattie McDaniel, who played Mammy in 1939's "Gone With the Wind" and became the first African-American to win an Academy Award.
 McDaniel died in 1952 and wanted to be buried at the Hollywood cemetery -- but the racially segregated burial ground refused to accept her.
 Her cenotaph was installed in 1999, after the cemetery switched hands.
 Soundgarden frontman Chris Cornell was buried not far from a statue of Ramone, and a statue of actor Anton Yelchin of “Star Trek” fame was unveiled there in 2017.

 All six Forest Lawn memorial parks are chock-full of celebrities.
 Unlike Hollywood Forever, though, Forest Lawn does not cater to tourists.
 Although the grounds are open to visitors, there are no management-provided guides to help sightseers find notable graves.
 In Glendale, these include the burial sites of authors Louis L'Amour, Theodore Dreiser, and L. Frank Baum (of "Wonderful Wizard of Oz" fame), as well as Walt Disney, Clark Gable, W.C.
 Fields, Lon Chaney, Sammy Davis Jr., Dorothy Dandridge, and Michael Jackson.
 Forest Lawn Glendale also features a museum, an art gallery, and the "Wee Kirk o' the Heather" wedding chapel, where former movie star and future president Ronald Reagan married his first wife, Jane Wyman, in 1940.

 This small cemetery covers only 2.5 acres (compared with hundreds of acres for a single Forest Lawn park), but notables who rest here include Rodney Dangerfield, Dean Martin, Carroll O'Connor ("Archie Bunker"), Don Knotts, Truman Capote, and Donna Reed.
 Westwood Village's most famous crypt belongs to Marilyn Monroe.
 Now, visitors to Monroe's grave will get to see two celebrity burial sites at once.
 Playboy founder Hugh Hefner, who died in 2017, bought the crypt next Monroe's.
 Monroe was the centerfold in the first issue of the magazine that launched Hefner’s worldwide media empire.

 This Jewish cemetery's most iconic landmark is probably the 75-foot-tall white stone monument to Al Jolson.
 Other entertainers buried here include Leonard Nimoy, Michael Landon, and Moe Howard of the Three Stooges.
 Most of the park's celebrity graves are found in the two-story mausoleum behind Jolson's tomb.